Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: DATA PROCESSING

-Using an altitude value of 307.6\,m (311.6\,m above the image plane) from the drone's internal altimeter and RTK sensors, the drone FWHM results appeared offset by TelY $\approx-0.005$ relative to the solar FWHM pattern.
-We estimated that a $\sim5$\,m offset in flight altitude would account for this shift in TelY, suggesting the flight altitude was instead 312.6\,m (316.6\,m above the image plane).
-To further quantify this offset, we use a Pearson R (PR) correlation coefficient computation as follows.
-Our geometric model of the drone flight prescribes a TelY value to each telescope feed, defined by the position and altitude of the drone.
-We can independently determine a mapping between telescope feed and TelY by computing the correlation between the drone and solar FWHM curves.
-Specifically, for each telescope feed in the drone data we determine the TelY value in the solar data that maximizes the PR correlation coefficient.
-This associates each feed in the drone data with a best-fit TelY value.
+Using an altitude value of 307.6\,m above ground (311.6\,m above the image plane) from the drone's internal altimeter and RTK sensors, the drone FWHM results appeared offset by TelY $\approx-0.005$ relative to the solar FWHM pattern.
+We estimated that an $\sim5$\,m offset in flight altitude would account for this shift in TelY, suggesting the flight altitude was instead 312.6\,m (316.6\,m above the image plane).
+To find a more precise value of this offset, we use a Pearson R (PR)\footnote{\href{https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html}{Pearson R}} correlation coefficient computation as follows.
+For a given feed, the drone position and altitude define an angle which we convert to TelY, as described in Section~\ref{sec:mapproj}.
+Plotting data from all feeds produces a swath of FWHM values as a function of TelY and frequency, as shown in Figure~\ref{CHIMEFWHMfY}.
+We can vary the altitude of the drone, which shifts the swath up or down in TelY, and compare the resulting FWHM values to the solar data in the same swath.
+If the swath in TelY for a given altitude is incorrect, the peaks and troughs in the drone data won't align with the peaks and troughs in the solar data.
+We vary the drone altitude and compute the PR correlation coefficient between the drone and solar FWHM values.
+The altitude value which maximizes the PR coefficient provides a more precise estimate of the flight altitude than is given by the drone sensors.
 This is computed for each feed independently and we do not impose any requirements (e.g., that the FWHM pattern of all feeds taken together must match the solar data with a given geometric model).